 Evolutionary psychologists hypothesize that humans have inherited special mental capacities for adaptations such as acquiring language, inferring others' emotions, discerning kin from non-kin, identifying healthier mates, and cooperating with others.

-History of the evolutionary perspective
+History of the Evolutionary Perspective

 Evolutionary psychology stems from Charles Darwin's theories of evolution, adaptation, and natural selection.
 Evolutionary biology emerged as an academic discipline in the 1930s and 1940s, along with the study of animal behavior (ethology), both of which heavily influence the development of evolutionary psychology.
 The field also draws on cognitive psychology, behavioral ecology, artificial intelligence, genetics, anthropology, archaeology, biology, and zoology.
-Though the term evolutionary psychology was most likely coined by American biologist Michael Ghiselin in 1973, it wasn't until 1992 that the term was popularized by Jerome Barkow, Leda Cosmides and John Tooby in their highly influential book The Adapted Mind: Evolutionary Psychology and The Generation of Culture.
+Though the term "evolutionary psychology" was most likely coined by American biologist Michael Ghiselin in 1973, it wasn't until 1992 that the term was popularized by Jerome Barkow, Leda Cosmides, and John Tooby in their highly influential book The Adapted Mind: Evolutionary Psychology and The Generation of Culture.

 Evolutionary psychology is founded on several core premises:

-Human psychology consists of many specialized mechanisms, each sensitive to different classes of information or inputs.
+Human psychology consists of many specialized mechanisms, each sensitive to different information or inputs.
 These mechanisms combine to produce observable behavior.